-4.2.2.
-Classifying across Parliaments
+4.2.2 Classifying across Parliaments

 Again we used the proceedings of the 36th and 39th Parliaments, both English and French, but in each language we took the classifiers trained on one Parliament and tested them on the other.
-(In these experiments, we have the deprecated situation that some individual speakers, being

-The results, shown in Tab.
-5, are in all cases well below the majority baseline scores, just as we hypothesized.
+(In these experiments, we have the deprecated situation that some individual speakers, being members of both parliaments, occur in both the training data and the test data and thereby might give the classifier an unfair boost.)
+The results, shown in table 5, are in all cases well below the majority baseline scores, just as we hypothesized; when party status changes, there are no constant ideological features to save the classifier.

-Table 5: Accuracy (%) of classification by ideology when training on one Parliament (36th or 39th) and testing on the other
+Table 5.
+Accuracy (%) of classification by ideology when training on one Parliament (36th or 39th) and testing on the other.